-Supporting ratings Institution/role Rating Collateral Framework Replacement trigger Collateral posting trigger The Bank of New York Mellon, London Branch as transaction bank account provider ICR: AA-/Stable/A-1+ N/A A/A-1 N/A Royal Bank of Canada, as interest rate swap counterparty ICR: AA-/Stable/A-1+ Weak A+ Collateral posting: N/A (10 business days if collateral posting is applicable in the future).Replacement: 90 days
+Supporting ratings Institution/role Rating Collateral framework Replacement trigger Collateral posting trigger The Bank of New York Mellon, London Branch as transaction bank account provider ICR: AA-/Stable/A-1+ N/A A/A-1 N/A ING Bank N.V, as interest rate swap counterparty RCR: AA-/A-1+ Adequate A- A-

-^{}Based on the rating on the parent company, The Bank of New York Mellon, in line with our bank-branch criteria (see "Related Criteria".
+^{}Based on the rating on the parent company, The Bank of New York Mellon, in line with our bank-branch criteria (see "Related Criteria").
 ICR--Issuer credit rating.
+RCR--Resolution counterparty rating.
 N/A--Not applicable.